(For information about giving to ISR Fellowships and Awards, go to the Giving Opportunities page.)

 - Roy Pierce Scholars Fund

-Provides summer support for two graduate students in the U-M Political Science Department to work with a member of the ISR Center for Political Studies faculty.
+Provides summer support for graduate students in the U-M Political Science Department to work with a member of the ISR Center for Political Studies faculty.

 - Marshall Weinberg Endowment Fund

 Supports junior faculty scholars affiliated with the ISR Population Studies Center to conduct research with potential benefits for international populations.